abhishekrana/abhishekrana/README.md

 Hi 👋 My name is Abhishek
 =========================

-I am a passionate software developer interested/experienced in building services and a background in deep learning and computer vision.
+I am a passionate software developer interested/experienced in building (micro)services and a background in deep learning and computer vision.

 Portfolio: [https://abhishekrana.github.io](https://abhishekrana.github.io/)